gracelewiss/my-portfolio/README.md

 ## Features
 - **Fractal Tree Animation**: A recursive branching algorithm used to generate a fractal tree effect on the landing page.
-- **Sections**: Home, About, Experience, Projects, and Contact Details.
+- **Sections**: Home, About, Experience, Projects, Resume, and Quotes.
 - **Deployed on Netlify**: Fast and reliable hosting.

 ## Technologies Used